rogervillanueva/hikari/README.md

 ## Overview

 * Import long-form Japanese or English text (PDF pipeline stubbed) into IndexedDB for offline-first reading.
-* Sentence-level navigation with per-sentence playback, inline translations, and word popups powered by provider adapters.
+* Sentence-level navigation with per-sentence playback and inline translations powered by provider adapters.
 * Mock translation, dictionary, and TTS providers showcase the adapter pattern and allow the demo to run without paid services.
 * Save vocabulary to a built-in SRS deck and practice with an SM-2-inspired scheduler.
 * Installable PWA skeleton with a vanilla service worker ready to swap for Workbox.